What Does Betterment Look for in Developers?

 Since 2012, Flatiron School has worked with a lot of hungry software engineering students – and almost as many companies who come to Flatiron to hire technical talent.
 Sometimes they’re kind enough to pull back the curtain and demystify their hiring practices for interested students.
-Today, as part of our Ask a Hiring Manager series, we’re thrilled to share our chat with Hayden Hunter, Recruiter at Betterment, the “smarter automated investing service.”
+Today, as part of our Career Advice series, we’re thrilled to share our chat with Hayden Hunter, Recruiter at Betterment, the “smarter automated investing service.”
 Read on to see what Hayden looks for in candidates and his advice for students – including recent grad Jess Harrelson – hoping to work at Betterment.

 Thanks for chatting with us, Hayden!
 First, can you tell us a bit about Betterment's tech stack?